SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - ennai aRiyagilAdhE – Just like a prince who gets lost in the forest, found by a hunter and being raised by him, he will eventually come to think that he too is a hunter, I who do not realise that I am a prakArabhUtha (an attribute, a form) of sarvESvaran.

 - yAnE en thanadhE enRu irundhEn – Instead of thinking “bhagavAn and his belongings”, I misunderstood “I and my belongings”.

 - yAnE nI – mukthAthmAs would say as in bruhadhAraNyaka upanishadh “aham manurabhavam sUryaScha” (vAma dhEva rishi who worships brahmam says “I am manu, I am sUrya”); those who have pristine knowledge in this samsAram would say as in SrIvishNu purANam 1.19.85 “maththas sarvamaham sarvam” (prahlAdha says “everything came out of me, I am everything”; What makes them say these? “aham brahmAsmi” – Like one says “I am the prince (son of the king)”, one’s relationship with brahmam makes one say “I am brahmam”.
-When said in SrIvishNu purANam “sa vAsudhEva:” (that object is vAsudhEva), when asked, isn’t it explained as a SarIram (body) of vAsudhEva?
+When it is said in SrIvishNu purANam “sa vAsudhEva:” (that object is vAsudhEva), isn’t it explained as a SarIram (body) of vAsudhEva?

 Where did we observe this?

 - vAnE Eththum – nithyasUris enjoy you this way.
 As in “manjA krOSanthi” (bed is making noise) which means the persons on the bed are making noise, here vAn (paramapadham) indicates the residents of the paramapadham.